 I decided to write a course just for us because we do things a bit differently than those still in the workforce.
 If like me, you’re living on Social Security and have medical issues, we aren’t always willing to put out $2000 or more to take a course that could be interrupted because we’re in the hospital, on a trip, or just having a bad day.
 Let me know in the comments below if you think this is something you would be interested in learning about.
 I must tell you, it’s a lot of fun.
 And it does keep the gray cells active. 😉

-What else is in the works?
-Well, being a retired nurse, I thought a medical binder would be useful.
+What else is do I have for you?
+Well, being a retired nurse, I knew a Medical Binder would be useful.
 Much of my socialization these days are with a variety of doctors and their staff.
 Keeping track of which one is for what problem and when we last visited them and why starts to get fuzzy with time flying by the way it does.
 I know for myself, I don’t like to think about the aches and pains and reasons for those visits when I’m not there.

 But I also learned quickly that it’s important to keep track of who I saw, when I saw them, and why I saw them.
-Then trying to remember what we were told to do for problem A and problem B starts to get mixed up.
+Then trying to remember what I was told to do for problem A and problem B starts to get mixed up.
 Who ordered that medication?
 Why did I need it?
 When did I start taking it?
 What pharmacy do I go to for refills?
-Knowing what we need to keep track of and how to do it easily is my aim with this binder I’m putting together for everyone.
+Knowing what we need to keep track of and how to do it easily is my aim with this binder I’ve put together for everyone.
 I can retire from nursing but it’s still inside there ready to help others.
 Besides, trying to go through that stack of Medicare and insurance papers isn’t any fun – especially when there’s an emergency.
 It’s in an easy to print out format (PDF) so you can print out the pages you need and add to them as time progresses.

 What Do YOU Want?